 Worldwide manufacturing capacity for silicon wafers is limited and inelastic.
 Therefore, significant increases in demand or interruptions in supply could adversely affect the Company.
-Through fiscal 1995, the Company has been successful in obtaining adequate wafer capacity commitments and has not experienced any material difficulties or delays in the supply of wafers.
-Presently, demand on wafer suppliers for silicon wafers is growing and existing capacity commitments may not be sufficient to permit the Company to satisfy all of its customers' demand in future periods.
+Through calendar 1995, the Company was successful in obtaining adequate wafer capacity commitments; however, it did experience minor delays in obtaining wafers.
+There can be no assurance that existing capacity commitments will be sufficient to permit the Company to satisfy all of its customers' demand in future periods.
 The Company negotiates wafer prices and certain wafer supply commitments with Seiko Epson and S MOS on an annual basis, and, in some cases, as frequently as semiannually.
-Moreover, wafer prices and commitments are subject to ${\sf var}$ continuing review and revision by the parties.
+Moreover, wafer prices and commitments are subject to continuing review and revision by the parties.
 Although current commitments are anticipated to be adequate through fiscal 1996, Seiko Epson and S MOS advised the Company in July 1995 that, due to high levels of demand and limited manufacturing capacity, there were significant uncertainties as to whether they would be able to supply wafers to the Company for the Company's fiscal 1997 at increased levels relative to fiscal 1996 or even at historical levels.
-More recently, however, the Company received indications from Seiko Epson and S MOS that they believe they will be able to supply wafers to the Company in fiscal 1997 at levels moderately higher than in fiscal 1996.
-In addition, the Company recently obtained a commitment from UMC to supply the Company with sub-micron wafers beginning in the first calendar quarter of 1996 and continuing with phased increases for several years.
-Wafer prices and other purchase terms are expected to be negotiated prior to initiating wafer production and will be subject to periodic adjustment.
-The availability of wafers from UMC will depend on, among other things, UMC successfully achieving volume production.
+Subsequently, however, the Company received indications from Seiko Epson and S MOS that they believe they will be able to supply wafers to the Company in fiscal 1997 at levels moderately higher than in fiscal 1996.
+In addition, as noted above, the Company recently obtained a commitment from UMC to supply the Company with sub-micron wafers beginning in the first calendar quarter of 1996 and continuing with phased increases for several years.
+Wafer prices and other purchase terms are expected to be negotiated prior to initiating wafer production and will be subject to periodic adjustment. availability of wafers from UMC will depend on, among other things, UMC successfully achieving volume production of the Company's proprietary E(2)CMOS submicron technology.
 There can be no assurance that UMC will successfully achieve volume production of Company wafers or that Seiko Epson, S MOS or UMC will not reduce their allocations of wafers or increase prices to the Company in future periods or that any such reduction in supply could be offset pursuant to arrangements with alternate sources of supply.
 If any substantial reduction of supply or substantial price increase were to occur, the Company's operating results would be materially adversely affected.
-The Company's future revenue growth will depend in part on improving yields of die per wafer through reductions in the die size of its products, shifting capacity to a higher revenue per wafer product mix, successfully achieving production volumes at UMC, increasing its wafer allocations from its suppliers or obtaining additional wafer allocations from other suppliers.
-There can be no assurance that the Company will be successful in improving yields, enhancing product mix, achieving volume production at UMC or otherwise increasing wafer supply.
+The Company's future revenue growth will depend in part on improving yields of die per wafer through reductions in the die size of its products, shifting capacity to a higher revenue per wafer product mix, successfully achieving production volumes of the Company's proprietary E(2)CMOS submicron technology at UMC, increasing its wafer allocations from its suppliers or obtaining additional wafer allocations from other suppliers.
+There can be no assurance that the Company will be successful in improving yields, enhancing product mix, achieving volume production of the Company's proprietary E(2)CMOS submicron technology at UMC or otherwise increasing wafer supply.

 The Company's wafer purchases from Seiko Epson are denominated in Japanese yen.
-During the first two calendar quarters of 1995, the dollar lost substantial value with respect to the yen.
-Such loss was regained in the third calendar quarter of 1995.
+During the first half of calendar 1995, the dollar lost substantial value with respect to the yen.
+This exchange rate decline was regained in the second half of calendar 1995.
 There is no assurance that the value of the dollar with respect to the yen will not again experience substantial deterioration or that any such deterioration will not continue in the future.
 Any substantial continued deterioration of dollar-yen exchange rates could have a material adverse effect on the Company's results of operations.